 But why does the doctor need to touch and feel your testicles?
 Isn't there a better, less embarrassing way to check things out?

-When you are healthy and going for a physical exam, the doctor is interested in finding out specific things about your body and your health.
+When you go for a physical exam, the doctor is interested in finding out specific things about your body and your health.
 He or she will check your height and weight, take your temperature, and take your blood pressure.
 The doctor will listen to your heart and lungs and will probably examine your eyes, ears, nose, and throat, and may also test your reflexes by tapping your knees and ankles.
 For all these parts of the exam, the doctor relies on tools and equipment to get the information that's needed.

 And your doctor will also need to feel your testicles and the area around them to be sure they're developing properly and there are no problems.
 Two possible problems that can affect teen guys are hernias and — rarely — testicular cancer.